brytorres/ethereum-faucet-epay/README.md

+### EPAY IS CURRENTLY DOWN

 # Ethereum Faucet - ePay

 This script allows you to run an Ethereum faucet on a website.
 It is built using ePay scripts.
 It includes games and a twitter feed to provide the user with content to view while waiting for the faucter timer to reset.

 ## Getting Started

-If you upload the files directly to your server, your will need to setup the needed configuration parameters found within the ```config``` folder.
-This includes the database and API information required for reCaptcha and SolveMedia.
+If you upload the files directly to your server, your will need to setup the needed configuration parameters found within the ```configs``` folder.
+This includes the database and API information required for reCaptcha and SolveMedia using the files ```configs.php``` and ```dbinfo.php```.
 The games can be exchanged for any HTML game set to the proper sizes, and the Twitter feed and resources page should be replaced with your own content.

 ### Cryptocurrencies Used